What is Panting After Giving Birth?

 Why Panting After Giving Birth Occurs in Dogs

 While panting immediately after birth is a completely normal occurrence, prolonged panting is not.
-If this issue continues the following day after delivering puppies, your dog may be experiencing problems such as: an incomplete birth, milk fever, a high temperature, heart problems, pain of some sort, or hypothyroidism (rare).
+If this issue continues for several days after delivering puppies, your dog may be experiencing problems such as: an incomplete birth, milk fever, a high temperature, heart problems, or pain of some sort.

-If panting continues for a few hours after birth, it may be due to an unborn puppy or the late delivery of the placenta.
+If panting continues for a few hours after birth, it may be due to an unborn puppy or the late delivery of a placenta.
 Regardless of which it is, if you are inexperienced with puppy delivery, it would be best to contact your veterinarian for medical support.
 There are a few medications that can be given to help move the placenta along after it has been determined that there are no puppies remaining within the womb.
+Sometimes, a surgical procedure will be needed.

 A high temperature is most always a sign of something more serious and should be checked out as soon as possible.
 After birth, regular temperature for the mother will be around 101.5 degrees Fahrenheit with a one-degree variation allowed.
 If it is any higher than this, severe panting will occur.
 This is an indication that something is severely amiss and you will want to receive medical attention for your pet immediately.

 Some more serious problems could appear after birthing due to the stress put upon the body.
-Examples of heart problems that can cause panting are heartworms, congestive heart failure, and heart murmurs.
+Examples of heart problems that can cause panting are heartworms and congestive heart failure.
 If you notice that your dog’s panting is paired with lethargy and coughing spells you will want to get her to the vet as soon as possible in order to be diagnosed.

-If panting continues longer than a day after birth, there may be some underlying issue that cannot be seen from the outside.
+If panting continues longer than a few days after birth, there may be some underlying issue that cannot be seen from the outside.
 Complications from birth can cause a lot of pain to a new mother, and can be quite common with a first pregnancy.
 Monitor your dog carefully and if the problems persist or worsen, seek medical attention as soon as possible.
+Most bitches who whelp normally will not require pain relief during or after labor.

 What to do if your Dog is Panting After Giving Birth

 Panting is completely normal after birth, so it is extremely important to monitor your dog carefully in order to determine whether or not it becomes prolonged.
-Typically, the panting should stop a few hours after birth and the mother has time to relax and recover.
-If it does not stop, however, you will want to seek medical assistance in order to determine the underlying issue of the panting.
+Typically, the panting should stop a few days after birth and the mother has time to relax and recover.
+You may notice panting occurs more during lactation as the uterus clamps down.
+If the panting does not stop, however, you will want to seek medical assistance in order to determine the underlying issue of the panting.

 While the act of panting itself is not harmful and should not cause any concern, prolonged postpartum panting can be a symptom of life threatening issues so it is vital to visit your vet in order to receive treatment.